Club Kids Have Better Outcomes

 Clubs Help Teens Graduate from High School Prepared for a Great Future

-Each year, 1 out of 6 students fails to graduate from high school on time.
+3.5 million 18-to-24-year-olds are not in school, not working and have no degree beyond high school.
+Additionally, the average recovery time from pandemic-related math and reading loss is five years for middle school students and three years for elementary school students.
+Students starting their second year of pandemic-impacted learning were an average of four months behind in math and three months behind in reading.
 Ensuring that every Club member graduates from high school on time with a solid plan for their future is of the highest priority for BGCA.
 Boys & Girls Clubs offer homework help, tutoring, educational enrichment and college preparation programs designed to support young people’s academic achievement.

 Clubs Foster Good Character and Citizenship